Wemppy4/bbs-lip-sync/README.md

 **Make sure `ffmpeg` is in your PATH environment variable**
 [How to do this](https://chatgpt.com/share/67b34ff9-5f24-800b-9588-e677f17eb334)

-Now, install the necessary libraries.
-Type the following commands one by one in your terminal:

-`pip install vosk`

-`pip install wave`

-`pip install configparser`

-If you are **NOT** using Windows, you also need to install `tkinter`

 ## Downloading VOSK Models
 Download a model from [this website](https://alphacephei.com/vosk/models)